2019 YOUTH BUREAU ANNUAL REPORT

 A site visit to each program and facility has created a relationship in which the Youth Bureau is the focal point for communities to share resources and opportunities.
 With increased communication, and technology as a tool, we will foster collaborative working relationships between the communities we serve, for better youth programming.

-The Office of Children and Family Services (OCFS) added performance measures to the 2016 application process.
+In 2016, the Office of Children and Family Services (OCFS) added performance measures to the application process.
 The performance measures require programs to annually report on how much, how well and who is better off for participating in a specific program.
 The process has engaged programs in better methods for tracking attendance, raising standards for quality employees and program development, as well as, accountability that program efforts and goals are being achieved.
-Although change can be difficult, the programs in Saratoga County uphold high standards and are successfully adjusting to the requirements, with a realization that the process is causing internal procedural review and positive change.
+Although change can be difficult, the programs in Saratoga County uphold high standards and have successfully adjusted to the requirements; coming to the realization that the process has caused internal procedural review, leading to positive programmatic change.

 * Saratoga County DWI Victim Impact Panels

 The Youth Bureau continues to provide support staff and coordination for the Saratoga County DWI Victim Impact Panels.
-In 2016, 10 panels were held with a total of 816 offenders in attendance.
-This represents a 4.75 % increase over 2015.
+In 2019, 10 panels were held with a total of 741 offenders in attendance.
+This represents a 7% decrease from 2018 and a 12% decrease over the last 2 years.
 In May 2011, Saratoga County began charging a $25.00 fee to attend the panel.
-This has generated $21,026 in revenue for 2016.
+This has generated $18,755 in revenue for 2019.
 Effective January 1, 2016 Wes Carr was appointed the STOP DWI Coordinator for Saratoga County.

 *Advisory Youth Board Update